 The LLM Proxy extends monitoring to coding agent behaviors:

-- Track every MCP tool invocation across Claude Code, Cursor, and ChatGPT
+- Track MCP tool invocation across Claude Code, Cursor, ChatGPT, Gemini, and Copilot

 - Monitor bash commands and file operations